fujita-y/digamma/README.md

 * To run R7RS script from project root, try following:
 ```
-./digamma --r7rs --top-level-program --disable-acc --sitelib=./stdlib -- test/r7rs-sample.scm
+./digamma --r7rs --top-level-program --disable-acc -- test/r7rs-sample.scm
 ```

 ### Limitations and Notes

 * REPL start with '(import (core))' regardless what command line option is given.
-* Without '-top-level-program', the contents of the specified script file will be interpreted as if they had been entered into the REPL.
+* Without '--top-level-program', the contents of the specified script file will be interpreted as if they had been entered into the REPL.

 ### Rebuild Heap Files